-The Doctor of Physical Therapy education program in the Department of Physical Therapy and Human Movement Sciences (DPTHMS), Feinberg School of Medicine, Northwestern University, prepares physical therapists to serve as generalist practitioners.
-In order to function as a physical therapist with generalist skills in a variety of clinical, classroom, and community situations, an individual must have abilities and skills in the following areas: behavior, social skills, and professionalism; communication; cognitive/integrative abilities; and psychomotor skills.
+The Doctor of Physical Therapy education program in the Department of Physical Therapy & Human Movement Sciences at Northwestern University Feinberg School of Medicine prepares physical therapists to serve as generalist practitioners.
+In order to function as a physical therapist with generalist skills in a variety of clinical, classroom and community situations, an individual must have abilities and skills in the areas listed below.
 Also inherent in performance expectations is providing services in a timeframe appropriate to the context of care.

 Overall, the purpose of technical standards is to delineate the skills deemed essential for continuation in and completion of the educational program.
 Technical standards are necessary to identify and communicate specific expectations for student performance in the academic and clinical environments.
-Reflected in the standards are those behaviors, knowledge, and skills that degree candidates must possess to engage safely and competently in required learning activities and in clinical practice to ensure the well-being of the patient/client, self, and others.
-Skills fundamental to Physical Therapist practice and to the curriculum at DPTHMS include but are not limited to the following:
+Reflected in the standards are those behaviors, knowledge and skills that degree candidates must possess to engage safely and competently in required learning activities and in clinical practice to ensure the well-being of the patient/client, self and others.

 - Self-assess performance and implement plans for professional growth and development.